 Earlier in our career, we were more willing to accommodate partial scope expectations, even when we were skeptical.
 When consulting with homeowners, we help assess scope and establish accurate project budgets.
 First, we start with what is behind the walls, not just the cosmetic details.
 Would it make sense, for instance, to skim coat and paint an entire apartment without checking the wiring in the walls?
 We have also found many renovated apartments with floors that were not replaced when previous renovations were performed.
 It’s very difficult to replace a floor after the fact.
-Similarly, most buildings in Manhattan do not allow for the replacement of bathroom fixtures and re-tiling without replacing the branch piping behind the walls and replacing the shower valves with code compliant anti-scald valves.
+Similarly, most buildings in Manhattan do not allow for the replacement of bathroom fixtures and re-tiling without replacing the branch piping behind the walls and replacing the shower valves with code compliant anti-scald valves and water hammer arrestors.
 As a project’s scope increases to include wiring and plumbing work, costs increase, and not electively so.
 At which point, categories like air-conditioning tip the scales.
 Installing proper air conditioning with all of the associated costs still presents a meaningful return on investment, both from a lifestyle and monetary viewpoint.
 As an investment, we have found our clients have enjoyed the greater appreciation in value after performing full renovations as opposed to partial or cosmetic renovations.
 Few new buyers want to pay for a previous homeowner’s personal decoration, but almost all buyers are interested in buying a home that has had its electric upgraded, its bathrooms renovated, its kitchen redone and has central air – provided of course the work is technically and aesthetically well executed.

 In addition to evaluating the systemic needs of a project, we also review the discretionary choices, many of which often tip the scales towards full renovations.
 An example I frequently use is ‘doors and hardware.’
 Often a number of new door openings are necessitated by layout changes, and a number of doors are scheduled to remain.
 Should the new doors, hardware and trim be fabricated and installed to match the existing, or will the owner prefer to replace all the doors, hardware, and trim to a new (improved) standard?
 It’s very hard to endorse making new installations match substandard existing conditions.
 Even the best items of a previous renovation usually look dated or tired when placed next to new work.